With the rise of mobile usage, a “new” channel of communication has emerged from the ashes - SMS.

 But you can’t really stop customers from churning, nor can you avoid cart abandonment.
 What you have the power to do is try and recover sales and reactivate customers.
 And do so much more.
 To always stay on top of things, make sure to automate some of your text marketing in 2020.

 Welcome all new subscribers with a juicy offer, congratulate them on their birthdays, recover carts in a two or three-step sequence, turn to previous customers with a sweet treat to win them back, score extra sales with post-purchase deals, and don’t forget to always keep them in the loop about their order if they end up making a purchase.

-Automating these text messages will only give you more time to improve the rest of your SMS marketing, make it your strong suite, all the while these automation do the heavy lifting for you.
+Automating these text messages will only give you more time to improve the rest of your SMS marketing, make it your strong suit, all the while this automation do the heavy lifting for you.
 As somebody once said - work smart, not hard.